 There are currently no active environmental assessments or licence applications underway for any of these proposals.
-However, the CNSC is currently conducting a Phase 1 pre-licensing review of a Canadian designed small, modular molten salt reactor for a vendor [Terrestrial Energy, 2016].
+However, the CNSC has completed a Phase 1 pre-licensing review of a Canadian designed molten salt cooled SMR [Terrestrial Energy, 2016], [CNSC, 2017].
+Two other SMR types currently undergoing a CNSC Phase 1 assessment are a lead-cooled reactor and a gas-cooled reactor.
+Several other vendors have indicated that they will be submitting pre-licensing review applications in the near future, including sodium-cooled, gas-cooled and molten salt designs [CNSC, 2017].
+In addition, Canadian Nuclear Laboratories (CNL) is also seeking to establish partnerships with vendors of SMR technology to develop, promote and demonstrate the technology in Canada [CNL, 2017].
 The NWMO will continue to monitor the situation and will evaluate the implications and options for any new reactors as part of the review of the Adaptive Phased Management approach.

 Although current research programs show the wide variety of work that is being carried out on very specific topics in a number of countries, they also demonstrate that transmutation technology is still far away from wide-scale practical implementation since none of the work has progressed beyond the laboratory environment.
-There are many basic technical challenges facing these advanced technologies, such as development of suitable materials to withstand the very high temperatures, pressures and/ or corrosive nature of the process fluids while operating in the high-energy and high-flux neutron fields required in the core for these reactors, as well as the development of suitable fuel matrices [OECD/NEA, 2011].
+There are many basic technical challenges facing these advanced technologies, such as development of suitable materials to withstand the very high temperatures, pressures and/or corrosive nature of the process fluids while operating in the high-energy and high-flux neutron fields required in the core for these reactors, as well as the development of suitable fuel matrices [OECD/NEA, 2011].
 Some of these challenges related to materials and fuels would be "showstopper" issues for the advanced reactors if they cannot be resolved.
 However, the potential benefits of advanced fuel cycles have resulted in the establishment of various international consortia (e.g., the Generation IV International Forum [GIF, 2014]) and commercial entities pursuing various designs and fuel cycle options.